How Do I Get Started?

 Play in front of real people – what it’s all about.

-A great way to get some experience under your belt is to play (or throw) house parties.
+A great way to get some experience under your belt is to throw house parties, if that’s your thing.
 If it’s your party, book a few local seasoned DJs to play, and warm up for them, just as if you were warming up for a headliner in a club.

 If you’re getting into the whole mobile DJing thing, try finding special one-off events that you can play (you might not want to start off with your first gig being someone’s wedding).

 This can be anything… one of my favorite places to play happens to be a consignment shop.
-Here’s a nice little write-up about DJing in “unlikely places”.
+Weird, right?

 You may have to do some shows for free (and, be careful here, as it’s easy to get stuck playing for free).
 In the club scene, throwing your own night is another great way to get some gigs, gain experience, and become known.

 Start handing out demos and/or business cards to promoters, DJs, and friends at their events.
 Show them that you were willing to support them… people will notice.